ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <br/>On the right you see what is already configured with your vRack.

-<br/> Select your new Addtional IPv6 and and it to your vRack
+<br/> Select your new Addtional IPv6 and add it to your vRack

 <img src="/images/701.png" alt="vrack select"/>
 <br/>